base/base/docs/specs/experimental/custom-gas-token.md

 The `StandardBridge` contracts on both L1 and L2 MUST be aware of the custom gas token.
 The `ether` specific ABI on the `StandardBridge` is disabled when custom gas token is enabled.

-The following methods MUST revert when `CALLVALUE` is non zero:
+The following methods MUST revert when custom gas token is being used:

 - `bridgeETH(uint32,bytes)`
 - `bridgeETHTo(address,uint32,bytes)`
 - `receive()`
 - `finalizeBridgeETH(address, address, uint256, bytes)`

-The following legacy methods MUST also revert when `CALLVALUE` is non zero:
+The following legacy methods MUST also revert when custom gas token is being used:

 - `depositETH(uint32,bytes)`
 - `depositETHTo(address,uint32,bytes)`